 Real Estate Attorney Jobs in USA with Visa Sponsorship

 Real estate attorneys handle property transactions, title work, and regulatory compliance for law firms, corporations, and real estate companies.
-Most H-1B positions require a JD plus state bar admission, making this a straightforward specialty occupation case.
+Most H-1B visa positions require a JD plus state bar admission, making this a straightforward specialty occupation case.
 Large firms and REITs sponsor more frequently than small practices.
 For detailed occupation requirements, see the O*NET profile.

 See All Real Estate Attorney Jobs